 Educating the Public, One Car at a Time

 The Methacton Electric Car Club’s projects include the Lorax , a fully-electric and solar-powered kit car, and the boxtruck (an old snack truck we converted to run on biodiesel or vegetable oil)!
 As of November 5, 2015, we recently installed solar panels on the boxtruck.
 The power used from the solar panels is used to charge the batteries in the car, which makes the Electric Car Club run fully on renewable energy!
-Additionally, we plan to install batteries in our newly acquired 1994 Ford Ranger (pictured below)!
+Additionally, we installed batteries in our newly acquired 1994 Ford Ranger (pictured below)!

 We use the cars and the trucks to educate students and adults alike about renewable energy.
 There are many demonstrations in our box truck such as a bike that lights lightbulbs based on how hard one pedals, environmentally themed computer games, and an interactive display that tests people’s abilities to recognize recyclable items.